Distributed and Constrained $ \mathcal{H}_2 $ Control Design via System Level Synthesis and Dual Consensus ADMM: Test Case

 In the following simulations, we utilize \autoref{alg:dual_conensus_admm} in an online fashion in the sense that device controllers are iteratively updated during system operation.
 For comparison, we also demonstrate the response obtained via a centralized solution of \eqref{eq:abmm}, as well as that of the desired transfer function.
 We set \( \rho = \sigma = 0.1 \) in \autoref{alg:dual_conensus_admm} for all simulations.

 In our first scenario, we deploy \autoref{alg:dual_conensus_admm} cold-started, i.e., with \( p_i^0 = y_i^0 = z_i^0 = s_i^0 = 0 \) for all \( i \in \agents \), which corresponds to the challenging case of a disturbance occurring while local controllers are being initialized.
-We consider operating conditions where perfect model matching is feasible. \autoref{fig:perfect_all} compares the distributed, centralized and desired response while \autoref{subfig:perfect_dec} demonstrates the power output of each device.
+We consider operating conditions where perfect model matching is feasible. \autoref{subfig:perfect_dec} demonstrates the power output of each device whereas \autoref{fig:perfect_all} compares the distributed, centralized and desired response for the aggregate power output \( P_{vpp}^k \).
 Our distributed scheme achieves similar performance as the centralized approach, with small oscillating during the initial transient (see \autoref{fig:perfect_all_detail}).